sfradkin/Snap--Build-Your-Own-Blocks/README.md

 re-evaluate the blocks.
 This will allow for live coding to occur.

 Things up next to implement:
-- Fix issues with timing
 - Fix issues with re-eval of blocks so that this works as a live coding environment
-- Clicking on a block that starts with a green flag block doesn't work
+- Clicking on a block that starts with a green flag block partially works
 - Add new C-block that implements a Tone reverb effect that can be applied around a synth block
 - Ability to add periods of rest